-- being aware of the impact of Ramadan on meetings for parents (in that Muslim parents may find attendance at such meetings difficult because of involvement in customs associated with Ramadan); - dedicating specific assemblies to Ramadan so that the whole school community can learn about its place in Muslim life; as well as considering fasting in different religions; - arranging a meeting with Muslim parents prior to Ramadan to discuss issues such as lunchtime arrangements, examinations or sporting activities; and - writing a letter to Muslim parents prior to the month of Ramadan.
+- being aware of the impact of Ramadan on meetings for parents (in that Muslim parents may find attendance at such meetings difficult because of involvement in practices associated with Ramadan); - dedicating specific assemblies to Ramadan so that the whole school community can learn about its place in Muslim life; as well as considering fasting in different religions. - arranging a meeting with Muslim parents prior to Ramadan to discuss issues such as lunchtime arrangements, examinations or sporting activities, and - writing a letter to Muslim parents prior to the month of Ramadan.
+So, parents can notify the school if their child will be fasting and ensure them to ensure their child eats a nutritious predawn meal before commencing the fast.

-For more information please refer to SACRE's full document or email claire.clinton@rematters.co.uk
+For more information, please refer to SACRE's full document or email claire.clinton@rematters.co.uk